Early Years Education

 Your child’s early years experience should be happy, and fun, and support your child’s development, wellbeing, care and learning needs.

-The Early Years Foundation Stage (EYFS) includes seven areas of learning that help to shape the educational programmes provided in early years settings.
-All areas are interconnected.
-Three prime areas are especially important for children to build a foundation to support other areas of learning.
+The Early Years Foundation Stage (EYFS) includes seven areas of learning that help to shape the curriculum provided in early years settings.
+All seven areas of the EYFS are interconnected.
+The 3 prime areas are especially important for children to build a solid foundation of knowledge and skills.
 These are:

 Early Years Foundation Stage